knightsUCF/COVIDGenomeAnalysis/README.md

 # Summary

  In applying for a PhD in computer science I would like to explore big data, machine learning, bioinformatics, genomics, genome analysis, and the mathematical properties of "Motif X", and their function in sychronizing protein sequences.
-There is a lot of potential in this field for big data, machine learning, and computing analysis.
+There is a lot of potential in this field for research, and also the possibility to further the understanding of COVID.